Biog

 Dave has always trod a different path to Andre, always being much more keen on the music side of the business as opposed to the production side.
 In the mid 80’s for instance Dave formed "The Boyfriends," a pure pop four-piece band that had the Melody Maker (at that time the leading music paper) calling them the band of the year!
 Unfortunately that same year, on the way to a gig, Dave had a huge car crash that left him unable to talk as well as most bones being broken or bent.
 More than five years later the comeback began with the already mentioned "One foot" score and the totally new challenge of scoring a cartoon series in the style of the Looney Tunes classics like Tom and Jerry and Bugs Bunny, a massive task for any composer.
 The result was "Rubbish king of the Jumble" a wonderful, chaotic British made cartoon series that still stands tall in the genre.

-Around that same time Dave started doing his "one man band" live shows, using the backing tracks he had made as a form of therapy, his coordination was shot due to the crash and playing drums bass and guitar brought most of it back.
-Getting in Ray Jaeggi on sax widened their repertoire and "The Ruthless Brothers" went on to become the top local act, often playing four or five nights a week, three hour sets, no breaks!
+Around that same time Dave started doing “one man band” live shows using the backing tracks he had made as therapy, having lost most of his coordination in the crash, playing keyboard, drums, and bass brought most of it back.
+Getting in Ray Jaeggi and later Tony Ardin from Bad Manners on sax widened the repertoire and The Ruthless Brothers were formed.
+Specialising in Rock and Ska they are musically stunning!